felix-lang/slist/doc/functionalinterface.rst

 .. code-block:: c++

-  map (f,x)
+  map<U> (f,x)

-TODO
-Returns a list with elements the result of applying f to each element of x.
+Returns a list with elements of type U, the result of applying f to each element of x.
 Always unique.
+Cost N allocations.

 filter
 ------